FlagAI-Open/FlagAI/examples/Aquila/Aquila-pretrain/README_en.md

 Aquila Language Model is the first open source language model that supports both Chinese and English knowledge, commercial license agreements, and compliance with domestic data regulations.

-🌟 Supports open source commercial licenses.
-The source code of the Aquila series models is based on the Apache 2.0 agreement, while the model weight is based on the "Intelligence Source Aquila Series Model License Agreement".
+- 🌟 **Supports open source commercial licenses**.
+The source code of the Aquila series models is based on the [Apache 2.0 agreement]((https://www.apache.org/licenses/LICENSE-2.0)), while the model weight is based on the [BAAI Aquila Model License Agreement](../../../BAAI_Aquila_Model_License.pdf).
 Users can use it for commercial purposes as long as they meet the licensing restrictions.

-✍️ Possesses Chinese and English knowledge.
+- ✍️ **Possesses Chinese and English knowledge**.
 The Aquila series model is trained from scratch on a high-quality corpus of Chinese and English languages, with Chinese corpora accounting for about 40%, ensuring that the model accumulates native Chinese world knowledge during the pre-training phase, rather than translated knowledge.

-👮‍♀️ Complies with domestic data regulations.
+- 👮‍♀️ **Complies with domestic data regulations**.
 The Chinese corpora of the Aquila series models come from Intelligence Source's accumulated Chinese datasets over the years, including Chinese internet data from over 10,000 sources (more than 99% of which are domestic sources), as well as high-quality Chinese literature and book data supported by authoritative domestic organizations.
 We will continue to accumulate high-quality and diverse datasets and incorporate them into the subsequent training of the Aquila base models.

-🎯 Continuous improvements and open sourcing.
+- 🎯 **Continuous improvements and open sourcing**.
 We will continue to improve training data, optimize training methods, and enhance model performance, cultivate a flourishing "model tree" on a better base model foundation, and continuously update open-source versions.

 The additional details of the Aquila model will be presented in the official technical report, which is expected to be released by the end of June 2023.
-Please stay tuned for updates on official channels, including the [FlagAI GitHub repository](https://github.com/FlagAI-Open/FlagAI/), [FlagAI's Zhihu account](https://www.zhihu.com/people/95-22-20-18), [FlagAI's official technical communication group](https://github.com/FlagAI-Open/FlagAI/blob/master/wechat-qrcode.jpg)), BAAI's WeChat official account, and BAAI's WeChat official account.
+Please stay tuned for updates on official channels, including the [FlagAI GitHub repository](https://github.com/FlagAI-Open/FlagAI/), [FlagAI's Zhihu account](https://www.zhihu.com/people/95-22-20-18) and [FlagAI's official technical communication group](https://github.com/FlagAI-Open/FlagAI/blob/master/wechat-qrcode.jpg).

 | Model              | Model Type               | Description                                                                                                                                                                                                                                                                                                                                                                                                     | File Path                                                                                                   | Standalone Model Download                                 | Status         | GPUs Used    |